sehgalspandan/Span41n/posts/get-more-out-of-ChatGPT-with-these-clever-prompts.md

 author: "Spandan Sehgal"
 metaKeywords: "chatgpt prompts, ai prompts, creative writing prompts, get better results from chatgpt, ai writing assistant tips, how to use chatgpt prompts effectively, best prompts to use with chatgpt, unlock the potential of chatgpt with prompts, ChatGPT prompts, best chatgpt prompts, useful chatgpt prompts, ChatGPT, prompts "
 ---
+## Introduction
 Hey everyone!
-Today's post is all about getting the best results from ChatGPT using prompts.
-Prompts are like instructions that tell ChatGPT what you want it to do.
+Today's post is all about getting the best results from ChatGPT using prompts. **So let's get started!**

 ## The Prompt That Makes More Prompts!

-Here's a cool trick: you can use one prompt to get a bunch of other helpful prompts!
 This prompt basically asks ChatGPT to come up with different prompts for you, tailored to what you want to achieve.
 Here's how it works:

 Copy and paste this prompt into ChatGPT: